Lulolos/Lulolos/README.md

 - 👋 Hi, I’m @Lulolos
 - 👀 I’m interested in making content such as video tutorials and write up.
 - 🌱 I’m currently learning social media optimisation
-- 💞️ I’m looking to collaborate on new project who require marketing support with explainer videos or video tutorials
+- 💞️ I’m looking to collaborate on new projects requiring help with marketing.
+I can do explainer videos or video tutorials
 - 📫 How to reach me Twitter @luloloss

 <!---